timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
-MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
+MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, covering bookings, contracts, invoices, and compliance.
 Its core purpose is to provide a user-friendly, reliable, and scalable centralized solution, reducing administrative burdens and enabling musicians to concentrate on their creative work.
-The project aims to become an indispensable tool covering all administrative aspects of a musician's career, increasing efficiency and capitalizing on the independent artist market.
+The project aims to become an indispensable tool, increasing efficiency and capitalizing on the independent artist market.

 ## User Preferences
 Preferred communication style: Simple, everyday language.